wp-plugins/wp-admin-protection/readme.txt

 1. Hacker needs to know this `secret key` to login as administrator.
 2. Captcha code for login page (to prevent a brutforce attack)
-3. Easy configure on user's Profile page.
+3. Easy to configure in Settings section.

 == Changelog ==